Bearer/bearer/CONTRIBUTING.md

 - If you're unfamiliar with the process, check out GitHub's guide: [Creating a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)
 - Use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) whenever creating a pull request.
-- Sign your commits.
-As a security focused project, we ask that all contributors sign their commits.
+- As a best practice, we ask as much as possible that you sign your commits.
+Especially, we require our core contributors to sign their commits.
 Check out GitHub's page on [signing commits](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits) for a complete guide.

 When in doubt, don't hesitate to raise an issue or jump into the discord.